Mohammad-Faiz-Cloud-Engineer/Devtools-Terminator/README.md

 - **Session tracking**: Server tracks and enforces valid sessions
 - **Audit trail**: Log all security events server-side
 - **Bypass resistant**: Much harder to circumvent than client-only
-- **Script integrity**: Detects if user modifies the protection script
-- **NoScript detection**: Terminates session if JavaScript is disabled
+- **Script integrity collection**: Client sends script hash to server for audit trail

 **Which version should you use?**
 - **Client-only:** Simple setup, no server required, good for demos and static sites